pauulkim/Fast-Food-Restaurants-Across-America/README.md

 San Francisco has over 7,000 listings on Airbnb as of June 2019.

-In this project, I will perform an exploratory analysis of the Airbnb dataset sourced from the [Inside Airbnb](http://insideairbnb.com/about.html#disclaimers) website to understand how Airbnb is really being used in San Francisco.
+In this project, I will perform an exploratory analysis of the Airbnb dataset sourced from the [Inside Airbnb](http://insideairbnb.com/about.html#disclaimers) website to understand listings in San Francisco.

 The data comes from one main file:
 - `listings.csv` - Detailed listings data showing attributes for each of the listings in San Francisco